 Red Sensory Bin:

-For each color theme I am putting together a sensory bin full of items of that color.
+For each color theme, I first put together a sensory bin full of items of that color.
 Sometimes putting toys together in different ways gives them new life and you’ll be surprised how new and exciting they are again.
 I had my 3 year old help me gather lots of items while Miss Aubrey napped, but you could definitely have your little one help find items to add too!

 What was in our RED bin?